 Enzymes exist in every living thing and act as catalysts for all cellular activity.
 Enzyme activity is extremely specialized.
 Most enzymes act together in a complicated network which includes vitamins and minerals.

-All foods in their natural state have the enzymes required for digestion.
+Eat more raw fruits and vegetables to get enzymes, vitamins, and minerals into your diet.
+All foods in their natural state have the enzymes required for digesting them.
 The enzymes found in whole, unprocessed foods give the body what it needs to work properly.

 Enzymes are very sensitive to high heat.
 Any heat over 120 degrees destroys a food’s active enzymes.
 Enzymes are also destroyed by microwaves.
 Many enzymes are also rendered useless by fluorides, chlorinated water, air pollutants, chemical additives, prescriptions, and over the counter drugs.

 Metabolic enzymes stimulate immunity in certain parts of the body (especially the pancreas).
 Enzymes causes the white blood cells to attack invaders and break them up.
 Enzyme therapy can be used to treat heart disease, malignancies, skin problems, low blood sugar, high blood sugar, colon problems, poor circulation, stomach pain, eye disease, and even headaches.

 Some enzymes act as anti-inflammatory agents.
 They can help heal sports injuries, respiratory problems, degenerative diseases, and surgical wounds.
 Other enzymes clean wounds, dissolve blood clots, neutralize toxins, and help control allergic reactions.